|

 I will be glad to provide you with several lender referrals.

-My contacts are residential multi-unit property mortgage
+My contacts are residential and commercial multi-unit property mortgage

 specialists and they will be happy to help you find the right